Sbig App

 It may help when people control portions and mix it with vegetables for fullness.

-5. Do semolina benefits reduce if stored for long periods?
+5. Do the benefits of suji reduce if stored for long periods?

-Storage issues affect freshness, so keeping it dry and sealed keeps quality better.
+Storage issues affect freshness, so keeping it dry and sealed keeps the quality better.